jcollard/CSharpCookbook/IfStatements.md

 #### Adding a Semi-colon <!-- omit in toc -->

-Adding a semi-colon `;` at the end of the if statement.
 C# is happy to let you add a `;` at the end of an if statement.
 This means the body of that if statement is empty!
 For example:

 ```csharp
 if (hasKey); // Ooops, semi-colon